arcturo/library/coffeescript/chapters/07_the_bad_parts.md

     if typeof aVar isnt "undefined"
       objectType = type(aVar)

+Or more succulently with the existential operator:

+    objectType = type(aVar?)

 As an alternative to type checking, you can often use duck typing and the CoffeeScript existential operator together to eliminating the need to resolve an object's type.
 For example, let's say we're pushing a value onto an array.
 We could say that, as long as the 'array like' object implements `push()`, we should treat it like an array: